ainvoner/vote-casting-app/README.md

 `npm run dev`

 # Running the app as part of the Voting App (local)
-1. Run `docker build -t voting-cast-app .`
+1. Run `docker build -t vote-casting-app .`